nagix/mini-tokyo-3d/docs/developer-guide/api/map.md

 # Map

 The `Map` object represents the Mini Tokyo 3D map on your page.
-You create a `Map` by specifying a `container` and other `options`.
+You create a `Map` by specifying a `container` and other options.
 Then Mini Tokyo 3D initializes the map on the page and returns your `Map` object.

 Extends [Evented](https://docs.mapbox.com/mapbox-gl-js/api/events/#evented).